BrowserWindow

 window, the visibility state will be

-only when the window is minimized or explicitly hidden withwin.hide()
+hidden.
+On other platforms, the visibility state will behiddenonly when the window is minimized or explicitly hidden withwin.hide(). - If a

 It is recommended that you pause expensive operations when the visibility